Staff Directory

 Heather Saroney, Assistant Director

 Heather Saroney has been with New Justice Services since 1998 when she graduated from the University of Nevada, Las Vegas with a Bachelor of Arts in Criminal Justice.
 She started working with at-risk youth as a trainer for the Pro-Social Skills Program and then became Program Coordinator for the Project RESPECT Program.
-In her 19 years with New Justice, she has held many job titles including: Office Manager, Data Management Supervisor, Graphic Designer, Lemon Law, Special Ed and ACCES-VR Coordinator, Youth Court Director and most recently, Impartial Hearing Officer for the Syracuse City School District.
+Since starting with New Justice in 1998, she has held many job titles including: Office Manager, Data Management Supervisor, Graphic Designer, Lemon Law, Special Ed and ACCES-VR Coordinator, Youth Court Director and most recently, Impartial Hearing Officer for the Syracuse City School District and Small Claims Court Director.
 She enjoys working with community members and her passion has always been youth focused.

 Elayna Munger, Accountant